-- sign of a chest infection - symptom of a cancer in or close to the lungs - side effect of radiotherapy to the chest - side effect of some chemotherapy, targeted therapy or immunotherapy drugs.
+- sign of a chest infection - symptom of a cancer in or close to the lungs - side effect of radiotherapy to the chest - side effect of some chemotherapy, targeted or immunotherapy drugs.

 Always tell your doctor or nurse if you have a cough so they can find out the cause.
-Certain things, for example an infection, will need to be treated straight away with antibiotics.
+Certain things, for example an infection, will need to be treated straightaway.

-If your coughing is caused by the cancer, then treating the cancer may improve the cough.
+The treatment depends on the cause.
+If a cough is caused by infection, antibiotics will usually get rid of it.
+If it caused by the cancer, then treating the cancer may improve the cough.
 Sometimes a short course of radiotherapy to the lung helps.
-If a cough is a side effect of treatment, it usually improves when treatment finishes.
+If a cough is a side effect of treatment it usually improves when treatment finishes.